 Consider for a moment that a person with BPD has to repeatedly perform one of the most challenging human tasks of all to get well… that being to self-reflect and humbly submit to noticing and adjusting self-defeating thoughts, beliefs, behaviors, and oversized emotions.
 Then as if living with this challenge wasn’t hard enough, there is also the necessity of working through the shame and embarrassment of not knowing how to live with yourself and in your own body.

-For many that have finally realized they are living with Borderline Personality Disorder, the news comes later in life after they have been thoroughly conditioned to live in a certain way… for instance with self-defense mechanisms and unhealthy/impulsive reactions.
+For many that have finally realized they are living with Borderline Personality Disorder, the news comes later in life after they have been thoroughly conditioned to live in a certain way… for instance with self-defence mechanisms and unhealthy/impulsive reactions.
 This is often a time of adult life when a person is required to keep up with adult responsibilities and obligations despite having these functioning deficits, and so figuring out how to reconfigure emotions, thoughts, and behaviors (to correct BPD) can be a tall and overwhelming order.
 Nonetheless people take on the challenge.

 But even though a person with BPD is faced with this daunting challenge, the people in his life may not believe anything is really wrong.
 Since it isn’t possible to see what’s happening inside the brain of a person struggling with BPD (such as over-activation of the amygdala – the brain’s emotional area), it is common for outsiders to believe there is only a behavior or attitude problem happening.
 Of course, this is when some of the worst moments of relational difficulty can occur, since the invalidating responses of others tend to inflict greater and greater emotional suffering for the person with BPD.